 2. The Secret's in the Sauce

-With a little time on the stove, your wine can be transformed into a lot of useful products.
-Simmer on the stove with some sugar, and let it cook down to form a decadent Wine syrup.
-It’s the perfect thing to drizzle over a main course for your next dinner party.
+With a little time on the stove your wine can be transformed into a lot of useful products.
+Simmer with some sugar and cook it down into a wine syrup.
+It's perfect to drizzle over a steak.

 It's clear we never need to head to the drains with our wine again!
 But not all wine ideas are all they're cracked up to be.

 Related: How to open A wine Bottle Like A Pro

 8. Sangria anyone?